-Every modern organisation has gotten the memo: Company culture, community feeling, and communication are the lifeblood of every successful business venture.
+Every modern organization has gotten the memo: Company culture, community feeling, and communication are the lifeblood of every successful business venture.
 Apart from the positive effects on employee well-being and job satisfaction, open communication and barrier-free interaction can be major drivers of synergetic gains.
 As many SEO consultants will confirm, the largest gap – and, hence, the greatest potential for synergies – lies between sales and marketing.
-Your sales team is sitting atop a treasure trove of text and other media, which you can easily turn into a pillar of your content marketing strategy.
+Your sales team is sitting atop a treasure trove of text and other media, which you can easily turn into a pillar of your SEO content marketing strategy.
 All it takes is a little communication and some clever combinatorics.

-Here are four great ways SEO experts agree sales insight can empower your marketing tremendously and could result in boosting your visibility on search engines in the process.
+Here are four great ways SEO experts agree sales insight can empower your marketing content tremendously and could result in boosting your visibility on search engines in the process.

 1. Pool high-quality knowledge into a FAQ page

-This first synergy is intuitive and easy to realise: Your sales teams know your product inside out and add the valuable insights gained from each customer interaction.
+This first synergy is intuitive and easy to realize: Your sales teams know your product inside out and add the valuable insights gained from each customer interaction.
 All you need to do is make sure sales calls and email exchanges get recorded properly, a function which is automated in most modern sales management platforms.
 Then pass the records on to your content marketing team, and they will turn that high-quality information into a state-of-the-art FAQ section for your website.

 2. Reduce complexity and increase your authority with a glossary

 Whenever they see even slightly arcane terms popping up repeatedly throughout a product pitch, SEO consultants immediately think: Glossary!
 Compiling a list of terms with proper definitions and illustrations is a fantastic way for your sales team to pour ready content into your strategic marketing mix.
-It can also represent an effective boost for your organic search rankings if designed with search engines in mind.
-To “convince” Google of the quality of your page content, be sure to add synonyms as well as related terms, avoid repeating key words too many times, and, above all, optimise this effort with a thorough keyword research to ensure your definitions include terms that your audience is familiar with or use often in search.
+This content can also represent an effective boost for your organic search rankings if designed with search engines in mind.
+To “convince” Google of the quality of your page content, be sure to add synonyms as well as related terms, avoid repeating key words too many times, and, above all, optimize this effort with a thorough keyword research to ensure your definitions include terms that your audience is familiar with or use often in search.
 Finally, do not refrain from using other formats than text as videos for instance can be much more effective to explain certain concepts than written content.
-It goes without saying that you should always optimise your other content formats for search as well.
+It goes without saying that you should always optimize your other content formats for SEO as well.

 3. Gain qualified customers through your sales team’s research work